letonchanh/dynamite/artifact/README.md

 ### Option 1: Using Docker

-The following steps show how to build DynamiTe's Docker image via the provided Dockerfile and run it
+The following steps show how to build DynamiTe's Docker image via the provided `Dockerfile` and run it.

 0. Install Docker